Figures & Tables

 - The figure/table number must appear above the image’s title in bold.

 - One double-spaced line below the figure number, include a descriptive title using

 - Title Case Capitalization.

-- After Note., acknowledge how you used the material with
+- After Note., you can provide brief explanation of the material and acknowledge how you used the material with

 - From if the figure/table is an exact copy or

 - Adapted from if you have used information from the source to create the figure/table.